blockdiag/blockdiag.com/sources/en/seqdiag/sphinxcontrib.rst

 .. describe:: .. seqdiag:: [filename]

-   This directive insert a sequence diagram into the generated document.
+   This directive inserts a sequence diagram into the document.
-   If filename is specified, sphinx reads external file as source script of blockfile.
+   When `filename` argument is specified, the extension reads a diagram definitiom from file.
-   In another case, seqdiag directive takes code block as source script.
+   In another case, it reads from code block.

    Examples::